jonaskris/AbyssEngine---Deprecated/README.md

 The purpose of the project is to gain experience with creating a fully fleshed out project that can give a broader understanding of programming.

-Dependencies: GLEW, GLFW, SOIL, FreeType.
+Dependencies: GLEW, GLFW, SOIL, FreeType and Nlohmann's JSON library.

 ## Features
 * **Graphics**